lightning/bolts/02-peer-protocol.md

     to the ordering of the commitment transaction (see [BOLT #3](03-transactions.md#transaction-input-and-output-ordering)).
   - if it has not recently received a message from the remote node:
       - SHOULD use `ping` and await the reply `pong` before sending `commitment_signed`.
+  - If there are `N` pending splice transactions:
+    - MUST send `commitment_signed` for the current channel funding output.
+    - MUST send `commitment_signed` for each of the splice transactions.
+    - MUST set `batch_size` to `N + 1` in every `commitment_signed` message.
+    - MUST set `funding_txid` to the funding transaction spent by that commitment.
+  - Otherwise:
+    - MUST NOT include the `batch` field.

 A receiving node:
   - once all pending updates are applied: